-CTE 6900 - Proposing Scientific Research (3)
+CTE 6900 - Proposing Scientific Research (2-3)

 Deals with both the theoretical and practical aspects of designing research and successfully defending the design.
 The purpose of the course is to assist students through the proposal and writing of scientific research relevant to educational and industry training research.
+May repeat for a maximum of 6 semester hours.
 Prerequisite(s): CTE 5900, CTE 5910, or CTE 5920 or graduate level research methods course.